Beginning Weaving

 Special Projects

 Special Projects is an opportunity to take time out of one's busy life and to sit back down at the loom again.
 They are designed to allow former students and experienced weavers to take advantage of the Weaver's Croft Studio space to come and weave with Kate on hand to answer questions when they arise and to fine tune their weaving skills.
 Students can come to weave for their own enjoyment and join fellow classmates and friends for a week of slow weaving and relaxation.
-Some looms can already be warped and there may also be a theme to the week based on a project choice - see our Course Catalog for possibilities.
+Some looms can already be warped and there may also be a theme to the week based on a project choice - see our for possibilities.

 Enrollment is limited to four students per session.